DaithiMartin/gym-greenhouse/README.md

 ---

-Open AI Gym environments for MS thesis
+Open AI Gym environments for MS thesis.

+This project is structured as a pip package and may be installed with

+$ pip install -e path_to_package/gym-greenhouse